eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Metabolic Diseases

 Major clinical manifestations include the following:

-• Corneal clouding or opacity is also a feature, although it varies in age of onset.
+• Corneal clouding or opacity also is a feature, although it varies in age of onset.
 Iris colomba may be observed.

-• GI symptoms and ascites may develop.
+• Gastrointestinal symptoms and ascites may develop.

 • Connective tissue involvement includes inguinal and umbilical hernias and, rarely, vascular anomalies.

-• Patients may develop hearing loss.
+• Patients may be hirsute.

 Causes

-• Deficiency of the lysosomal enzyme b-glucuronidase
+• Deficiency of the lysosomal enzyme beta-glucuronidase.

 • Accumulation of the undegraded mucopolysaccharides dermatan sulfate (DS), heparan sulfate (HS), and chondroitin sulfate (CS) in tissues and organs